sabamadadi/Snake-Game/README.md

 # Snake Game 🐍🎮

-Design inspired by the famous game Snake using C++!
+Design inspired by the famous game Snake using C & C++!

 This project uses file handling!